netgian/pumpfun/README.md

-# pump.fun API Wrapper for Python
+# pump.fun frontend API Wrapper for Python

 Pump Fun API Wrapper is a Python package designed to facilitate interaction with the [pump.fun frontend API](https://frontend-api.pump.fun/api).
 It provides a comprehensive set of functions for retrieving transaction data, managing user and coin information.